 She was depressed, suicidal, and needing to be tube fed.

-Tragically Kate passed away less than three months after being admitted to Claremont Assylum, leaving a father and six little children, aged 6 months to 13 years old, to care for.
+Tragically, Kate passed away three months later, with her journey ending in Claremont, leaving a father and six little children, aged 6 months to 13 years old, to care for.

 LEONORA – Dardoola took his grieving children to Lawlers, before relocating the family to Leonora where they lived in the Indian camps down Rajah Road.
 Dora (my grandmother), and her little sister Lila, are both in this photo of the Leonora school children in 1916.
 The girls were only allowed into the school because they had an English mother and were considered ‘half-castes’.